GLOSSARY

 Circuits: Star and triangle

 Two typical circuits are used in the three-phase current range: the star connection and the delta connection.
+Both variants differ in the way the coils are connected to each other and the voltages applied to the individual lines.

 Star connection